dualra1n/dualra1n/README.md

 - [Edwin](https://github.com/edwin170) owner :)

+- [plooshi](https://github.com/plooshi) thank you so much for fix the home button issue
 - [Fatih](https://github.com/swayea) for helping with the readme, testing linux support and being a very good person
 - Edward, my brother, for giving me a Hackintosh to test this on
 - [azaz0322](https://github.com/m00nl1ghts), [Huy Nguyen](https://github.com/34306), [Uckermark](https://github.com/Uckermark), [DarwinUang](https://github.com/DarwinUang) and [aditya11110](https://github.com/aditya11110) for helping with the readme\